spbkaizo/baudio/CMOY-Headphone-Amp.md

 ```

-With R2 at 100k and C2 at 0.1uF, the cutoff frequency is approximately 15.92 Hz.
+With R2 at 100k and C2 at 1uF, the cutoff frequency is approximately 1.6 Hz.
 This is below the typical human hearing range (20 Hz - 20 kHz), so it would allow almost all audible frequencies to pass through while filtering out very low-frequency noise and DC offset.

-If C2 were 1uF (with R2 still at 100k), the cutoff frequency would be lower, around 1.59 Hz.
-This would allow even lower frequencies to pass through, which might not be necessary for audio applications, as most audio content doesn't contain significant information in that range.
-Additionally, a lower cutoff frequency could allow more unwanted low-frequency noise or rumble to pass through, which could potentially affect the sound quality or cause more power to be consumed in reproducing inaudible frequencies.

-If you wanted for whatever reason, to use a 1u cap (you'll struggle to find one in that size for the footprint on the board!) then R2 should be set to 10K.
-For a 0.47uF, this would be a 22k.

-Why might you want to be changing these values?
-I'm glad you asked....
+You may want to experiment here, with changing R2 to be a lower value, say 10K.

 #### Resistor Noise